logscape/Logscape/README.md

 A Logscape manager can be deployed in isolation - or alongside <a href="http://logscape.github.io/deploy-forwarder.html" target="_blank">forwarders</a> and <a href="http://logscape.github.io/deploy-indexstore.html" target="_blank">Indexstores</a>.
 For more information read the <a href="http://logscape.github.io/deploy.html" target="_blank">full deployment guide</a>.

+## Circle CI
+This github project uses CircleCI for the CI environment.
+Unfortunately - it uses the maven so you will find pom.xml's that express dependencies.
+To see how module dependencies are constructed take a look in .circleci/config.yaml

+Maven is used to validate tests etc for most of the project.
+See below for complete ant instructions

+Maven build: install module dependencies first then run tests.
+1. mvn package install -Dmaven.test.skip=true
+2. mvn test

+Artifact assemble is still done via ANT.

 ## Build from Source
 ```
 Note: This repo includes IntelliJ project files for your convenience.